a20351766/udo.1.4.0/docs/source/network/network.md

 configuration NC4.
 Notice again how these roles are defined by different policies within the channel and network configurations respectively.
-This should reinforce to you the importance of declarative policy based configuration in Hyperledger Fabric.
+This should reinforce to you the importance of declarative policy based configuration in Hyperledger UDO.
 Policies both define, and are used to control, the agreed behaviours by each and every member of a consortium.

-We can see that the ordering service, like the other components in Hyperledger Fabric, is a fully de-centralized component.
+We can see that the ordering service, like the other components in Hyperledger UDO, is a fully de-centralized component.
 Whether acting as a network management point, or as a distributor of blocks in a channel, its nodes can be distributed as required throughout the multiple organizations in a network.